andreasandpiper/snackbox/README.md

 ## Environment variables

 - For development, make changes to variables with `EDITOR=vim rails credentials:edit --environment development`
-- For production, make changes to variables with `rails credentials:edit --environment production`
+- For production, make changes to variables with `EDITOR=vim rails credentials:edit --environment production`

 ## Running rails commands in Docker